MelodicTyper/SSOQL/README.md

 # SSOQL - Super Simple Object Query Language

 What if there was SQL for interacting with Javascript objects organized into a table?
 Introducing SSOQL, a simple language for querying javascript objects that's inspired by SQL's syntax.
 Designed to have AI interact with a dataset without having it directly generating code.

+What SSOQL is not:
+- Not a high performance or optimized library meant for databases
+- Not a database at all - there's no inserting data.

 [![TypeScript](https://img.shields.io/badge/TypeScript-Ready-blue)](https://www.typescriptlang.org/)